 Learn more about who you can claim as a dependent.

-Line 1 is for all income reported on your W-2 forms, which you should attach when you file.
+Line 1 is for all income reported on your W-2 forms.
+Attach your W-2 forms, unless you’re e-filing.

 Line 2 has two parts, one for tax-exempt interest (mainly municipal bonds) and one for taxable interest.
 Taxable interest includes income from a 1099-INT or 1099-OID.
-You will need to attach Schedule B if you had $1,500 or more of taxable interest or ordinary dividends.
+You will need to attach Schedule B if you had $1,500 or more of taxable interest.

 Line 3 is where you list income from dividends.
 Line 3a is for qualified dividends and 3b is for ordinary dividends.
-You will need to attach Schedule B if you have income from a 1099-DIV.
+You will need to attach Schedule B if you had more than $1,500 of ordinary dividends.

 Learn more about the types of 1099 forms.